pratimbaidya/Image_Classification_brain_cancer/README.md

 This is the link of this dataset in Kaggle - https://www.kaggle.com/datasets/orvile/brain-cancer-mri-dataset

 ## About the Process
-I have developed 2 model in this project.
-One is a simple ANN model with 3 dense layer.
-Another is a CNN model with 3 conv layer and 2 dense layer.

-### ANN
-It is just a simple model.
-I have added dropout layers to control Over fitting.

 ### CNN
-It gave quite good result.
+The CNN model that is employed for the task has 3 cov layers with maxpooling layes and 2 dense layers.
 I have added batch normalization in the conv layers and dropouts in the linear layers to control over fitting.
 Also I have added weigh decay to apply regularization.

 The model is traind unsing Callback methos-
 * Learning Rate scheduling
 * Model Checkpointing
 * Early Stopping

+I have tested the model on both nomal training data and augmented training data.
+While there was some overfitting while training with normal training data, while using augmented training data for training the overfitting was gone.
+The model is giving arounf 87% Accuracy.

+### Transfer Learning
+The pretrained model that is used is ResNet50.
+I have changed the final layer of the model with 2 dense layers.
+Same as the CNN model, I have added batch normalization in the conv layers and dropouts in the linear layers to control over fitting.
+Also I have added weigh decay to apply regularization.

+The model is traind unsing Callback methos-
+* Learning Rate scheduling
+* Model Checkpointing
+* Early Stopping

+This time I only trained the model on the normal training data and with some overfitting the model achived aroud 95% accuracy.